MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

 ## Import your photos

-In this part of the tutorial, you'll add the photos that will be used to construct the 3D model.
+The first thing you need to do after setting up your preferences is to add the photos that will be used to construct the 3D model.

 - On the **Workflow** menu, select **Add Photos**, and then select the photos that you want to import.